jerilseb/myblog/content/posts/tricky-for-loops-in-javascript/index.md

 }
 ```

-As per our current understanding, `i++` will run in the first iteration and and the output would be 1.
+As per our current understanding, since `i++` is inside the body, it will be executed in the first iteration and and the output would be **1**.
 Try executing the snippet.

 Uh, oh!
-The output is 0.
+The output is **0**.
 What's happening here?

-Turns out, even before the first iteration, a lexical environment is created for the loop _initiliaztion section_ and copied over to the loop body evaluation.
-If we look at the [specification](http://www.ecma-international.org/ecma-262/6.0/#sec-for-statement-runtime-semantics-labelledevaluation), we can see that the method `NewDeclarativeEnvironment()` at step 2 is creating a lexical environment and it is being passed down to the body evaluation at step 10.
+Turns out, even before the first iteration, a lexical environment is created for the loop __initiliaztion section__ and copied over to the loop __body evaluation__.
+If we look at the [specification](http://www.ecma-international.org/ecma-262/6.0/#sec-for-statement-runtime-semantics-labelledevaluation), we can see that the method `NewDeclarativeEnvironment()` at _step 2_ is creating a lexical environment and it is being passed down to the body evaluation at _step 10_.

 ```
 IterationStatement : for ( LexicalDeclaration Expressionopt ; Expressionopt ) Statement